 Any pension taken from your crystallised fund will be treated as earned income and is therefore liable to income tax.

-You may draw an income from the scheme through flexi-access drawdown.
+You may draw an income from the SIPP through flexi-access drawdown.
 There is no restriction on the amount you can take, or on the frequency of payments.
 Following receipt of income from flexi-access drawdown a money purchase annual allowance test will be triggered.

 A Rowanmoor SIPP provides you with the opportunity to take your benefits as a scheme pension.

 A scheme pension is a secured income paid to you for life.
 Unlike income drawdown, a scheme pension can provide a guaranteed income.
-On your death, the pension is normally paid to your nominated beneficiaries for the remainder of the guarantee period.

 A scheme pension allows you to receive an income direct from the SIPP.
 The SIPP provides you with a set level of pension in return for your fund.
 The level of pension is calculated by Rowanmoor’s Actuarial Department and is designed to pay out your fund over your expected lifetime.
 The amount of scheme pension payable is normally reviewed every three years and may vary, depending on the investment performance of the scheme assets.